Barlekha Upazila: Economy and tourism

 Barlekha is home to many points of interest.
 Madhabkunda waterfall is one of the most well-known tourist attractions in the country.
 It is Bangladesh's largest waterfall boasting a height of 200 ft (61m) and is set in a green Eco-park setting.
 Madhabkunda is surrounded by the hills full of tea plants.
 Every year thousands of tourists are drawn to Madhabkunda because of its natural environment, especially in winter.
 It is about 15 km from Barlekha railway station, and 350 km from the city of Dhaka.
 Geologically, this waterfall is in the Patharia Structure and is composed of the rocks of the Bhuban Formation.
 Local Hindus believe the circular pool where the water falls is a magical place, and many worshippers go there every year.
 Although the water in the pool is not very deep, several tourists have lost their lives in Madhabkunda by the force of the water.

 Other sites include the mausoleums of Shah Dariya Pir in Chandpur, Syed Yaqub in Horipur and Syed Abu Bakr in Chotolekha.
 A 16th century mosque located in Loghati, Dasher Bazar is an archaeological heritage site that continues to attract visitors.

-Over 40% of Hakaluki Haor, one of the largest marsh wetlands of Bangladesh as well as of Asia covering a total surface area of 181.15 km2 falls within Barlekha.
-A very large number of nature tourists come to visit the haor each year.
 Hakaluki Haor represents a complex wetland system with more than 80 interconnecting beels in a shallow basin formed between the Patharia and Madhab Hills to the east and the Bhatera Hills to the west.
 The major sources of water are the Juri, Sonai Bardhal and Kushiyara rivers, which traverse the wetland and drain through a single outlet, the Kushiyara River.
 While the haor itself is a seasonal water body formed during the monsoon, the beels are low-lying depressions of the haor system retaining water even during the dry months of the season.
 Thus, the haor system is a complex of both lacustrine wetlands (with open water) and palustrine wetlands (marshy – with vegetation), depending on the hydraulic behaviour in different seasons.
 In rainy season it takes the shape of a sea.
 Hakaluki Haor has a wide variety of waterfowl as well as wintering migratory birds.
 Every winter, tens of thousands of guest birds of about 150 species from Siberia and other cold regions flock to the haors.
 They include Bright and Rose King-duck, Pati-duck, Bali Hash, Lenja, Chity, Sorali, Boikal, Nilshir Piyan, Pantamukhi, Pankouri, Buti-duck, China, Rangamuri, Black-duck, Peributhi, Chokachoki, Giria, Khonjona, Patari, Dolpipi, Water-hen, North-Giria, Dahuk, Patibatan, Common-chill, Cotton-Chill, Gergini, Cottontail, Pintail, Toughed Duck.